-Apart from the Egyptians, others like the Native Americans and Greeks had their ways to prevent damage.
+Apart from the Egyptians, others, like the Native Americans and Greeks, had their ways of preventing damage.
 The Greeks used ingredients like olive oil, while Native American tribes used Tsuga canadensis.
 Although times have changed, you’ll still find some of these ingredients as sun screening agents today.

 Modern sunscreen began to develop sometimes in the 1930s.
 During this time, a Swiss chemist called Franz Greiter attempted to invent an effective sun protection product after getting burnt climbing Mount Piz Buin; his efforts produced a Sun Protection Factor of only 2.

 Later, a pharmacist and airman called Benjamin Green created a greasy substance that he named red vet pet.
 This was in 1944, and he and some soldiers used it as protection during World War II.
 Later, he included cocoa butter and coconut oil and advertised the product as a suntan lotion.

 It wasn’t until the 70s that we began to see major changes in this sector.
 This was also the period when the Food and Drug Administration started monitoring the products for their SPF levels.
 Oxybenzone, which is a prominent ingredient, was introduced during this time.
 Years later, studies revealed the negative effects on corals, fish, and other reef organisms.
 Further research also suggests harmful effects on humans besides coral reef damage.